sridge/qoccm/docs/source/examples.rst

 Simple Example: Idealized Experiments
 -------------------------------------

 In this example we will show you how to generate idealized experiments.
 This example is forced with atmospheric CO2 consistent with an unmitigated climate change scenario (RCP8.5).
-By selecting a mixed layer depth of 109 meters, QOCCM in this example will match the carbon uptake of the Community Earth Sysetm Model (CESM) ocean component model.
+By selecting a mixed layer depth of 51 meters, QOCCM in this example will match the carbon uptake of the Community Earth Sysetm Model (CESM) ocean component model.

 Start in the :code:`qoccm` directory you cloned from GitHub or copy the files :code:`ATM_CO2.nc` and :code:`GMSSTA.nc` from the :code:`qoccm` directory to you working directory.

 The first step is to specify the model timestep and ocean mixed layer depth.
-For the highest accuracy, we recommend a timestep of 0.1 years or less:
+Smaller timesteps (<0.5 years) combined with shallow mixed layer depths (<90m) currently cause numerical instability.

 .. code-block:: python